ABOUT THE TROUTS

 For the record, the Hutterites were more impressed than the cowboys.
 We took that show into Calgary to the legendary alt-theatre festival known as the High Performance Rodeo, and people clapped; in that moment, an insatiable craving for applause was born in us, and the warm contentment of our ranch camaraderie turned into mean and craven Ambition.

 We've been labouring under the lash of that evil spirit for almost twenty years now, during which time a great deal has changed.
 We moved to the city, for instance, and now operate out of a workshop next to an enormous distillery in industrial Calgary.
 It's a thriving operation that has grown much larger than the original hairy few.
 Heaps of people are employed at various points in the year for various projects.
 We've got a sporadic apprenticeship program, technical and administrative wings, and a shwack of productions either in development or on the actual road at this exact moment.

 We've toured our productions across Canada and into the United States and Europe.
 We've mounted ten mainstage shows, most of which are lurking in crates at the workshop, ready to deploy: The Unlikely Birth of Istvan, The Tooth Fairy, Beowulf, The Last Supper of Antonin Carême, Pinocchio, Famous Puppet Death Scenes, The Erotic Anguish of Don Juan, Ignorance, Jabberwocky and, most recently, Ghost Opera.

 But that’s not all: we also make sculptures, films, children’s books, music, and paintings.
-Recently we’ve taken to designing shows as well: Twelfth Night for the National Arts Centre and Theatre Calgary, and Hansel & Gretel for Vancouver Opera.
+Recently we’ve taken to designing shows as well: Twelfth Night for the National Arts Centre and Theatre Calgary, Hansel & Gretel for Vancouver Opera and San Diego Opera, and Peter & the Wolf for the Fort Worth Orchestra.
 We run workshops year round and deeply harrowing puppetry intensives in Banff and New England every year or so.

 The taloned grip of Ambition has been fierce upon us.
 Where are we going?
 Will we ever understand what hollow ghosts we've become?
 Can we ever retrieve our innocence, now that it is lost?